 Once cows become accustomed to a routine they flow better, become less flighty, are easier to milk and let down milk more readily.

 Many farms are implementing simple changes to their milking routines and as a result, are achieving significant improvements in milking performance.
 In this section we cover milking, milking efficiency and how you can get the best from your milking system, often with little to no financial investment.

 To improve the efficiency of your milking system, select your farm dairy type below:

-The herringbone is the most common dairy type in New Zealand.
-Find out more here about how to maximise efficiency in your herringbone.
+The herringbone is the most common dairy type in New Zealand and is ideally suited for small to medium herds.
+Find out more about maximising efficiency in your herringbone.

 Moving the herd to and from the dairy is an important part of the milking process, it affects animal welfare and milking efficiency.